-It's a positive thing that your plumbing is reliable.
-When your plumbing is making noises or is loud, you might start to worry.
+It’s a good thing that your plumbing is reliable.
+When your plumbing is making noises or is loud, you might begin to worry.
 While some sounds are normal, others aren’t.
 We’ll walk you through five common sounds and how to solve them.

 These noises involve:

 - Plumbing is whistling

 - Plumbing is humming

 - Plumbing is vibrating